xyahh/UE4RuntimeTransformer/README.md

 # UE4RuntimeTransformer
 A Runtime Gizmo Transformer tool helps you translate/rotate/scale objects in runtime!
 Easily provide editing tools to your final product!

 This is a UE4 Plugin made using C++ and Blueprints in Unreal Engine 4.22.
+(Binaries currently in 4.24)

 Plugin targeted for both :
 - Users that want to customize absolutely everything, from how the Gizmo looks like, to how it behaves and how it interacts with different objects